valerieniloinsigh31/footnote-app/README.md

  Internet Explorer: ![alt text](./static/media/kanban_board.png)
 <b>Bugs resolved and unresolved</b>

-Inbuilt PEP 8, errors detailed in Github as coding
+Inbuilt feature of Github, PEP 8 errors are detailed under problems.
+Go into each file and check these.
+Usually issues with line being too long, whitespace left after code lines, not enough spaces before a line of code etc.

 Opening from Github as opposed to pinned workspace...had to recreate env.py file a number of times.
 Had to reinstall various dependencies...allauth, summernote etc.